PoliticalGraveyard.com

 Hogue, J. Kenneth (c.1913-1999) — of Oklahoma.
 Born about 1913.
 Member of Oklahoma state house of representatives, 1937-40; served in the U.S. Army during World War II.
 Died June 20, 1999 (age about 86 years).
 Burial location unknown.

 Hogue, James M. — of Wayne County, Ill.
-Delegate to Illinois state constitutional convention Wayne County, 1847.
+Delegate to Illinois state constitutional convention from Wayne County, 1847.
 Burial location unknown.

 Hogue, John T. — of St. Johns, Apache County, Ariz.
 Republican.
 Alternate delegate to Republican National Convention from Arizona Territory, 1904.
 Burial location unknown.